 The process for submitting an Application for Admission Without Examination (Comity) to the Tennessee Bar is completed exclusively online.
 For a complete application, you must provide two applications – the NCBE Character and Fitness Application (the “NCBE application”) and the Tennessee Application for Comity Applicants (the “Tennessee application”).
 You must finalize your NCBE application before you begin your Tennessee application to begin the background investigation (see Step 3, below).
 There are separate fees for the NCBE application and the Tennessee application.
 Hard copies of applications are not accepted.
 Applications received in the mail will be returned for online submission and will not be recorded as filed.

-Board consideration of Applications for Admission by Comity take up to eight months to complete, sometimes longer.
+Board consideration of Applications for Admission by Comity take up to 14 months to complete, sometimes longer.
 If you wish to practice in Tennessee while your application is pending, you MUST register to practice pending admission and can find information here.
 See: Tennessee Supreme Court Rule 8, RPC 5.5 regarding unauthorized practice of law and exceptions.

 Please follow the steps below to apply for Admission by Comity in Tennessee: